-Old Stuff
+New Stuff

-- 7. Quadratic modeling. - (a) Graphing quadratic functions and converting to vertex form. - (b) Finding the minimum and/or maximum values of quadratic functions over certain ranges. - (c) Finding a formula for a quadratic function through a given set of points, and/or with a given vertex or line of symmetry. - (d) Constructing a quadratic to find the minimum and maximum values of certain real-world functions.
+- 7. Quadratic modeling.
+(Although everything but optimization was covered on the first midterm.) - (a) Graphing quadratic functions and converting to vertex form. - (b) Finding the minimum and/or maximum values of quadratic functions over certain ranges. - (c) Finding a formula for a quadratic function through a given set of points, and/or with a given vertex or line of symmetry. - (d) Constructing a quadratic to find the minimum and maximum values of certain real-world functions.